claudiuconstantin/forest-time-jekyll/_posts/2017-04-08-i-do-it-anyway.markdown

 *But I do it anyway.*

-I am not in the mood for initiating a conversation.
+I am not in the mood to initiate a conversation.
 Often times it is not appreciated, people are sometimes mean, and **I could look stupid**.

 *But hell, I do it anyway.*